Skip to content

 'Length: 13'

-Asynchronous double-track code with trcks.AwaitableResult and trcks.oop.AwaitableResultWrapper
+Asynchronous double-track code for a single value with trcks.AwaitableResult and trcks.oop.AwaitableResultWrapper

 Whenever we define a function using the async def ... -> Result[F, S] syntax, we actually get a function with the return type collections.abc.Awaitable[trcks.Result[F, S]].
 The package trcks provides the type alias trcks.AwaitableResult[F, S] for this type.
 Moreover, the method trcks.oop.Wrapper.map_to_awaitable_result and the class trcks.oop.AwaitableResultWrapper allow us to combine trcks.AwaitableResult-returning functions with other trcks.AwaitableResult-returning functions or with "regular" functions: